MatthieuFra/jsPsychPDS/index.md

 attributes of sound-interactive events: do users focus on the characteristic of the sound signal, on the characteristic of the source or on more abstract symbolic contents associated with the sound event ?
 Verbalization can be free, or constrained.
+(Giordano, B., Susini, P., & Bresin, R., 2012)

 <hr>